 In nearly every case, when the words ‘obey’, ‘obedient’ and ‘obedience’ are used in The New Testament they are a mistranslation and the above use in Philippians 2:12 is no exception.
 We must understand that followers of Yashua Messiah do so willingly, they follow Him willingly and voluntarily so no obedience is required.
 Followers of Yashua Messiah also ‘hearken or listen attentively’ which is the real meaning of ‘hupakouo’.
 Why do they listen or hearken attentively, is it because they have to or they are ordered to or because they want to!!??

-Luke 10:39 (KJV) And she had a sister called Mary, which also sat at Jesus’ feet, and heard His Word (voluntary attentive listening).
-(Brackets mine)
+Luke 10:39 (MCV) And she had a sister called Mary, which also sat at Yashua Messiah’s feet, and heard His Word, that is, (voluntarily and willingly attentive listening).

 As a final point, as I want to move on, you will notice that Strong puts in ‘as a subordinate’ in brackets which means he thinks this is a ‘Yes Sir’ – ‘No sir – three bags full sir’ military style arrangement.
 This is just an erroneous personal interpretation on his part and the brackets are wholly his.
 He also states: “by implication to heed or conform to a command or authority: – hearken, be obedient to, obey.”
 In fairness he does say it is implied, but on what grounds?
 Unfortunately on Pharisaical Judaising grounds – his implied meaning is Graceless error and nonsense and it is pure Old Covenant legalism.
 We serve Yashua Messiah because we want to serve Him, not because we have to serve Him.
 If we think we ‘have to’, we have a serious problem and Nasa won’t be able to help you out of it either, for only outer-darkness awaits you unless you repent.

 OK, let’s get back to the verse in question: Work out your own Salvation with fear and trembling.
 If, as Christians, we don’t live in a world of persecution what are we supposed to tremble with fear about?
-Many so called ministers of God teach we should work out our own salvation and be in fear of God and tremble with fear of God, no less, at the same time.
+Many so-called ministers of Yah teach we should work out our own salvation and be in fear of Yah and tremble with fear of Yah, no less, at the same time.
 No messing about with these Bible bashing fundies eh?
 They know what’s what and they let you have it, smack between the eyes.
 Not literally of course, but it might as well be.

-Ephesians 2:8-9 (KJV) For by Grace are ye saved through Faith; and that not of yourselves: it is the gift of God: 9 Not of works, lest any man should boast.
+Ephesians 2:8-9 (MCV) For by Grace are ye saved through Faith; and that not of yourselves: for both Grace and Faith are gifts of Yah: 9 Not of striving to obey The Law and The Commandments, and trying to earn your salvation (works), lest any man should boast.